pkErbynn/js-masterclass/note.md

         - process that target child element...
 - Working with local storage
     - storing works in browser local storage
+    -  **object loses its prototype chain when restored from local storage**

 ## Asynchronous - Promises, Async_Await, and AJAX
 - Asynchronous